Amos Yee: Trial

 Yee was tried as an adult and pleaded not guilty to both charges.
 The trial was originally scheduled for 7 May 2015, but was postponed to 12 May by Yee's lawyers so that Yee would not spend more time in remand than necessary.
 The case attracted significant public interest, with over 20 people seen outside Court 7 more than an hour before the hearing was scheduled to begin.
-Amongst those who attended the trial were both of Yee's parents, Ngerng, as well as social activists Andrew Loh and Teo Soh Lung.
-Law also attended the trial to support Yee and stated that he never changed his mind about bailing Yee out.
+Amongst those who attended the trial were Yee's parents, Ngerng, and social activists Andrew Loh and Teo Soh Lung.
+Law also attended the trial to support Yee and stated that he had never changed his mind about his decision to post Yee's bail.

-The proceedings began with the defence arguing that the obscenity of an image is determined by whether or not it has a potentially depraving or corrupting effect on any person who is exposed to it, and that the prosecution had not provided evidence that the image passes the test.
+The proceedings began with the defence arguing that the obscenity of an image was determined by whether or not it was potentially depraving or had a corrupting effect on any person who was exposed to it, and that the prosecution had not provided evidence that the image passes that test.
 They argued that Section 292, under which Yee was charged, was aimed at "peddlers and purveyors of pornography" and that it is "wholly inapt to describe [any] mischief [...] in this case".
 The prosecution had argued that Yee's own comments showed his intention to "corrupt and deprave", but the defence countered that a person cannot be convicted ipse dixit.
 They also argued that the image was not pornographic in nature, as it was not "designed to arouse".

 Verdict

 The court found Yee guilty and convicted him of both charges on 12 May 2015.
 With regards to the obscenity charge, judge Jasvender Kaur said that standards of obscenity differ among countries, and that the courts should decide based on their own standards.
 Kaur considered the effect that image had on teenagers, and concluded that it met the "strongest possible disapproval and condemnation".
 With regards to the second charge, Kaur said that Yee's remarks were "clearly derogatory and offensive to Christians".
 During the court hearing, Yee requested to be jailed instead of going for probation after Kaur found him guilty.
-The prosecution requested that Yee be given counseling and probation.
+The prosecution requested that Yee be given counselling and probation.
 The court adjourned sentencing pending a probation report for Yee.

 Yee's bail was reduced to S$10,000, which his parents paid.
-The prohibition for him to post online was lifted, but Yee was required to remove the offensive YouTube video and the blog post in question.
-Yee complied, but on 21 May, Yee made them public again.

-Yee was greeted by numerous bystanders, but Yee said to reporters that he was unsure if he should "celebrate [his] release or mourn [his] sentence."
-A day before the verdict, dozens showed up for a candlelight vigil at Hong Lim Park to support Yee.
+The prohibition for him to post online was lifted, with a requirement to remove the offensive YouTube video and the blog post.
+Yee complied, but made them public again on 21 May.
+Yee was greeted by numerous bystanders, but said to reporters that he was unsure if he should "celebrate [his] release or mourn [his] sentence."
+A day before the verdict, dozens had attended a candlelight vigil at Hong Lim Park supporting him.